 In the policy for the risk of excessive gearing, the Bank has determined that the leverage ratio may not be lower than 10%.
 The Bank thereby assesses that excessive leverage occurs at a leverage ratio below 10%.

 Leverage according to CRR

-Referencedate 31.12.2021
+te 31.12.2022 Referencedate

-Name of entity BANK of Greenland
+ity BANK of Greenland Name of entity

-Application level
+vel Application level

 Summary reconciliation of accounting assets and leverage ratio exposures (DKK 1,000)